Xavier-Pan/Optimization-Theory-and-Application/Conjugate Gradient Method/readMe.md

 **OPTIONS(7)**:whether using secant method to find the best step size (1=no,0=yes)
 **OPTIONS(14)**: max iteration (1000)
 **OPTIONS(18)**: fixed step size (1)
-LM_newton_method(x_0,OPTIONS):
+**LM_newton_method(x_0,OPTIONS)**:
 ```
-    x_0 means initial point to start optimization
+    x_0: means initial point to start optimization
-    OPTIONS use to pass some parameter as OPTIONS use to pass some parameter as described above.
+    OPTIONS: use to pass some parameter as OPTIONS use to pass some parameter as described above.
 ```
 ***
 **Please implement following lines:**